dharmab/skyeye/docs/ADMIN.md

 Advanced users should consider sending their logs to a log aggregator such as [Grafana Cloud](https://grafana.com/products/cloud/logs/).
 If you do this, I also recommend using `--log-format=json` to log in JSON format, which is easier to search and filter when using an aggregator.

+## Config Path

+Instead of using command line arguments you can also create a file called `skyeye-config.yaml`.
+It will search for the file in the root folder of your skyeye.exe.
+You can also define a custom location with the `--config-path` parameter.
+There is an example file located in the repository.
+CLI arguments however will always override the config values.

 ## Gameplay Configuration

 There's a few options you'll choose when running the bot.
 You can see all available options using `--help`.